Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create an S3 Lifecycle policy to expire objects that are older than 30 days and to add all prefixes to the S3 bucket.
 Update the Lambda function to delete entries that are older than 30 days.
 - [ ] Create an S3 Lifecycle policy to expire objects that are older than 30 days by using object tags.
 Update the Lambda function to delete entries that are older than 30 days.

-### A company is hosting a static website on Amazon S3 The company has configured an Amazon CloudFront distribution to serve the.
-Website contents.
+### A company is hosting a static website on Amazon S3 The company has configured an Amazon CloudFront distribution to serve the website contents.
 The company has associated an IAM WAF web ACL with the CloudFront distribution.
-The.
-Web ACL ensures that requests originate from the United States to address compliance restrictions.
+The Web ACL ensures that requests originate from the United States to address compliance restrictions.
 THE company is worried that the S3 URL might still be accessible directly and that requests can bypass the CloudFront distribution.
 Which combination of steps should the company take to remove direct access to the S3 URL?
 (Select TWO)

 - [x] Select "Restrict Bucket Access" in the origin settings of the CloudFront distribution
 - [x] Create an origin access identity (OAI) for the S3 origin.